cd0an/CS370-Fall2025-Team3-CookIQ/README.md

 How to Run CookIQ
 1) Download or Clone the Repository: https://github.com/cd0an/CS370-Fall2025-Team3-CookIQ.git
 2) Obtain a Google API Key and Custom Search Engine ID.
 Use one of the following API keys:
-   a) Key 1: AIzaSyCHa3fu4NsDuWU8WejIpNnFfHQm9_11p2w
+   Key 1: AIzaSyCHa3fu4NsDuWU8WejIpNnFfHQm9_11p2w
-   b) Key 2: AIzaSyCVMTrJh4g2aRVmaystoHoPsSbJkJsMWDA
+   Key 2: AIzaSyCVMTrJh4g2aRVmaystoHoPsSbJkJsMWDA
 4) Insert one of the keys in the ImageService.java file where indicated, if not already
-5) Launch the Application: Open the project in your IDE (IntelliJ, VS Code, Eclipse, etc.)
-6) Navigate to: cookiq/CookIQ.java
+5) Navigate to CookIQ.java in your IDE and click “Run” to launch the application.
-7) Click Run.
-The app will automatically start, connect to MongoDB, and load recipe images.
+6) The app will automatically start, connect to MongoDB, and load recipe images.

 Team Members
 * Cindy – UI Design, Integration